breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 */
 ```

-Javascript offers a handful of predefined asynchronous functions which we can use to solve any possible scenario.
+Javascript offers a handful of predefined asynchronous functions that we can use to solve any possible scenario.
 Some of them are:

 + [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch): used to load files asynchronously.
 + [setTimeout()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout): used to set timers between blocks of code.